Management of Work-Related Injuries and Illnesses Policy

 return to work programme means a programme designed to return an injured, disabled or temporarily impaired staff member to the workplace as soon as medically feasible, in a safe and appropriate manner

-staff member means “worker” as defined by the Health and Safety at Work Act 2015, including employees of the University, employees of a controlled entity of the University, Council members, independent contractors or consultants engaged by or working at the University, volunteers and any other person providing services to or at the University
+staff member means “worker” as set out in section 19 of the Health and Safety at Work Act 2015, including employees of the University, employees of a controlled entity of the University, Council members, contractors or consultants engaged by or working at the University, volunteers and any other person providing services to or at the University

 work-related illness means a disease or condition contracted by a staff member, primarily as a result of an exposure to hazards and risk factors arising from work activity

 work-related injury means a personal injury that a staff member experiences in the workplace